Home Credit Loans: Know the Pros and Cons Plus Steps to Application

 “Is that a housing loan?” is a question you’ve probably asked after seeing the Home Credit logo.
 Don’t worry, it’s not something related to real estate, but it is a non-traditional type of lending in the Philippines.
 And chances are you’ll end up finding yourself deciding whether to apply for a loan from them or not.
-Read on to learn how it works and if it’s a suitable option for you.
+Read on to learn how Home Credit loans work and if this is a suitable option for you.

 Home Credit Philippines started its operations in 2013 as a money-lending service.
 As part of Home Credit Group, a global consumer finance provider, Home Credit slowly became a popular payment option for big-ticket items like home appliances and gadgets.
 And since then, the company expanded its operations to include cash loans.

 Loans are available to Filipino citizens only, 18 to 68 years old, with stable income as employees, entrepreneurs, self-employed professionals, or pensioners.
-As mentioned before, Home Credit Philippines offers two types of loans: a non-cash loan through in-store financing and a dedicated cash loan through its mobile app.
+Home Credit Philippines offers two types of loans: a non-cash loan through in-store financing and a dedicated cash loan through its mobile app.

 Home Credit gained popularity from its core financial product, the standard loan.
 It’s a non-cash loan that allows borrowers to purchase big-ticket items like laptops, cellphones, gadgets, musical instruments, furniture, and home appliances payable via monthly installments.
 Anyone can apply for a standard loan, even non-credit card owners.